devsoc-unsw/structs.sh/README.md

 ### How was the database set up and connected to our backend?

 A free-tier instance of MongoDB was created on MongoDB Atlas following their <a href="https://docs.atlas.mongodb.com/tutorial/create-new-cluster/">official guide</a>.
 The server already has the database connection set up - there should be nothing additional you have to do for now.
 This is done in `server.ts` using the MongoDB connection URI environment variable in `.env`.
 Usually this string is protected and hidden (because this string contains admin credentials which allows anyone with this string to connect to the database instance and drop everything).
 For development however, it's more convenient to keep it exposed in our repo.
 > Note: the way the database is hooked up to our backend server here is very similar to how you would do it for other DBMSs.
-If you wanted to set up PostgreSQL, for example, you would spin up a PostgreSQL server somewhere (either locally or on cloud platform), get a connection URI string, put it in your environment variables file, then configure the server to connect using that URI.
+If you wanted to set up PostgreSQL, for example, you would spin up a PostgreSQL server somewhere (either locally or on a cloud platform), get a connection URI string, put it in your environment variables file, then configure the server to connect using that URI.

 ### How are we reading/writing to the database?